abdul-gendy/FPL_squad_selector/README.md

 This function takes in the following 4 arguments:

-  - the formation that you want to be displayed during the selection visualization.
+  - formation that you want to be displayed during the selection visualization.
 It should be one of the following: 442, 433, 343, 352
-  - the minimum number of minutes that a player needs to have played in the premier league this season for him to be considered for selection
+  - minimum number of minutes that a player needs to have played in the PL this season for him to be considered for selection
-  - the number of future gameweeks to analyze
+  - number of future gameweeks to analyze
   - whether or not you want to account for penalties during the analysis

 ```